Bedford Driver

 School Zones

-Don't slow down to the school zone speed limit if there are no children actually OUTSIDE in the area.
-Make sure to check for children in the area.
-Some students will talk outloud saying "not seeing any children" so that the examiner knows that they are checking.
-Many people will tell you that you have to slow down during school hours or when the children are in the school.
+You don't have to slow down to the school zone speed limit if there are no children actually OUTSIDE in the area.
+Make sure to check for children as you drive through a school zone area.
+Many people will tell you that you only have to slow down during school hours or when the children are in the school.
 That is completely false.
-So, if you are in a 50 km/hr zone and there are children outside in the area then you slow down to 30 km/hr and if you are in a 60 km/hr zone or faster then you slow down to 50 km/hr.
-If you do 30 km/hr by default you will lose points.
+If you're in a 50 km/hr zone and there are children outside in the school zone area then you slow down to 30 km/hr and if you're in a 60 km/hr zone or faster then you slow down to 50 km/hr.

 The school zone law confuses so many drivers that a lawyer wrote a blog to clarify the law.